cimentadaj/ml_socsci/05_unsupervised.md

 ## 2 rsq     standard    0.835    10 0.00392
 ```

 This approach offers a very similar $RMSE$ of 40.8.
-Althought not possible at this moment, `tidymodels` is expected to allow the `threshold` parameter to be `tune` such that you can perform a grid search of this value as well (for those interested, see [here](https://github.com/tidymodels/recipes/issues/534)).
+Although not possible at this moment, `tidymodels` is expected to allow the `threshold` parameter to be `tune` such that you can perform a grid search of this value as well (for those interested, see [here](https://github.com/tidymodels/recipes/issues/534)).

 Although $PCA$ is a very useful method for summarizing information, it is based on the notion that the variables to be summarized are best summarized through a linear combination.
 In other instances, non-linear methods can also prove useful as exploratory means.

 ## K-Means Clustering

 K-Means is a method for finding clusters in a dataset of $P$ variables.
-It is somewhat different from $PCA$ because it attemps to find non-overlapping clusters of respondents using $P$ variables.
+It is somewhat different from $PCA$ because it attempts to find non-overlapping clusters of respondents using $P$ variables.
 In terms of interpretation and transparency, K-Means clustering is particularly useful for exploration in the social sciences.

 Suppose we have a scatterplot of two variables: